haiku/website/content/guides/virtualizing/bhyve.md

 *Considering that FreeBSD is an operating system that is primarily used in server-based applications that do not rely on a graphical environment, this section was added for beginners that are not used to Unix-like terminals.
 This process is not much different in FreeBSD than in Linux distributions, so feel free to skip this section if you believe that you are capable of managing the download process yourself.*

-Before proceeding with the tutorial, you will have to make a few system configurations in order to be able to move on in a smooth manner.
+Before proceeding with the tutorial, you will have to make a few system configurations.

 ##### CA Certificates